combinators/expression-problem/scripts/README.txt

   This script assesses whether an approach minimally satisfies the Expression Problem.
 That is, future evolutions do not require any changes to former artifacts.

+  This script must be run in the directory that was generated from runAll.bat or a variant.

   Note that it does not identify situations where, for example, non-trivial code is copied and used in a subsequent evolution.
 For example, the 'interpreter' approach requires code to be copies with producer operations.